OpInf-LLM: Parametric PDE Solving with LLMs via Operator Inference: Introduction

 These limitations highlight a fundamental gap between expressive, flexible language-driven interfaces and robust, generalizable numerical solvers.
 On the one hand, LLMs provide a powerful abstraction layer for specifying PDEs and solver configurations via natural language~\cite{li2024autoformalize}.
 On the other hand, classical reduced-order modeling techniques, such as operator inference, offer principled mechanisms for constructing compact, interpretable, and generalizable dynamical system representations from limited data, but cannot handle diverse PDEs at once with language specifications~\cite{peherstorfer2016data, kramer2024learning}.
 Bridging these two paradigms offers a promising pathway toward reliable, language-driven PDE solving.

 In this work, we propose OpInf-LLM, an LLM parametric PDE solving framework via operator inference (Fig.~\ref{fig:opinf_llm_diagram}).
 We first leverage operator inference to learn reduced-order models for diverse parametric PDE instances from a small amount of solution data over a finite set of parameter values and configuration settings, yielding a shared reduced basis and parameter-dependent reduced operators.
-We then integrate large language models to infer and solve new reduced-order models via agentic tool calling, enabling the prediction of PDE solutions for diverse instances, including previously unseen parameters and varying boundary conditions.
+We then integrate large language models to infer and solve new reduced-order models via agentic tool calling or direct code generation, enabling the prediction of PDE solutions for diverse instances, including previously unseen parameters and varying boundary conditions.
 By construction, the reduced-order model effectively reduces the complexity of PDE generalization to polynomial fitting over learned operators and time integration of a low-dimensional ODE system, resulting in low computational demands at test time and a high execution success rate across heterogeneous PDE settings.
-Moreover, the use of LLMs naturally admits natural language instructions for specifying PDEs parameters and configurations, providing a flexible and unified interface for diverse PDE-solving tasks.
-The key advantages of OpInf-LLM are: \begin{itemize}[itemsep=-3pt, topsep=-3pt] \item Accurate zero-shot prediction of PDE solutions under unseen parameters and configuration settings. \item Lightweight training with high execution success rates across heterogeneous PDEs and settings. \item Seamless natural language specification and solution of diverse PDEs within a single unified framework. \end{itemize}
+Moreover, the use of LLMs naturally admits natural language instructions for specifying PDEs and configurations, while reasoning according to the underlying physics for proper feature selection, thereby providing a flexible and unified framework for diverse PDE-solving tasks.
+The key advantages of OpInf-LLM are: \begin{itemize}[leftmargin=12pt, itemsep=-1pt, topsep=-1pt] \item Accurate prediction of PDE solutions under diverse unseen parameters and configuration settings. \item Lightweight training with high execution success rates across heterogeneous PDEs and settings in one unified framework. \item Seamless natural language specification and physical reasoning of proper representation features for PDE solving. \end{itemize}